Combinatorial Heegaard Floer homology and nice Heegaard diagrams: Nice moves and chain complexes

 Note that $\Delta '$ contains two elementary bigons ($B_u'$ and $B_d'$), and hence it follows that it must correspond to a length two chain: ${\mathcal D}_1'$ contains one of the bigons and ${\mathcal D}_2'$ contains the other one.

 {\bf {Case 3: $n_f=1$ and $b=0$}.} The condition that $b=0$ ensures that the length of the chain is one (i.e. this case is formally just like Case 1).

-{\bf {Case 4: $n_f=1$ and $b=1$}.} Note that if $n_f=1$, then its corresponding domain $D_f$ must be an elementary bigon.
+{\bf {Case 4: $n_f=1$ and $b=1$}.} Since $n_f=1$, the corresponding domain $D_f$ must be either an elementary bigon or an elementary rectange.
+Assume first that $D_f$ is an elementary bigon.
 It follows that $\Delta$, which contains $D_f$, must also be a bigon.
 Since $n_1=0$, this in fact is a bigon connecting two points on $\alpha_1$.
 Correspondingly, $\Delta '$ contains three elementary bigons: $B_u'$, $B_d'$, and $D_f=D_f'$.
 Thus, it must correspond to a chain of length at least three.
 The length of the chain can be no longer than three, in view of Lemma~\ref{l:specifhandle}.